istrib/typescript-json-schema-watch/README.md

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     --tsconfig <path>          Path to tsconfig.json.
     --srcRoot <path>           Path to root directory with TypeScript files.
     --srcFilePattern <glob>    E.g. **/*.schema.ts - specifies which TypeScript files to process.
 This is relative to --srcRoot.
     --targetRoot <path>        Path to target directory where *.json schema files will be generated.
+    --typeNamePrefix [prefix]  Specifies type name prefix which is not included in file names.
+    --typeNameSuffix [suffix]  Specifies type name suffix which is not included in file names.
     --defaultProps             Create default properties definitions.
     --required                 Create required array for non-optional properties.
     --strictNullChecks         Make values non-nullable by default.
     --watch                    Re-generate Json schema file on change to TypeScript file.
     --verbose                  Show info for each generated file.
 ```

 Example: